gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ## Quiz Question Terms

 **Quiz Question**
-: Every component of a question within the context of a quiz including all components of a *Written Question* along with quiz context such as *Question Number*
+: Every component of a question within the context of a quiz including all components of a *written question* along with quiz context such as *question number*

 **Number**
-: The full identification of which question a given question is within a quiz, which can be purely a *Numeric* or an *Alphanumeric*
+: The full identification of which question a given question is within a quiz, which can be purely a *numeric* or an *alphanumeric*

 **Numeric**
 : A question number with only numbers such as 17